WORKPLACE NEUTRAL ASSESSMENTS

 During the course of one day our facilitators meet with everyone individually and then, if appropriate, a Restorative Conference will follow.
 At the conference everyone will be invited to describe the incident and how they have been affected by it.
 Then discussion will focus on what can be done to repair the harm and any agreements reached will be recorded and copies will be distributed to those present.

 A restorative intervention can only take place if the wrongdoer admits that an offence has taken place, or that harm has been cause and if either the harmed person or wrongdoer request it and a referral is made to our service.

 To make a referral and for details regarding costs please see our Making A Referral page.

-Supervision is essential for anyone working in a professional capacity as a mediator or facilitator, giving you the opportunity to offload and debrief when your work has impacted on you; either in a group or one to one session.
+Professional mediation practice supervision is essential for anyone working in a professional capacity as a mediator, giving you the opportunity to offload and debrief when your work has impacted on you; either in a group or one to one session.

 Typically our group meetings enable you to learn from each other, discuss your cases, consider a range of approaches and share your concerns, questions and successes with other professionals.

 One to one sessions encourage reflection and discussion on best practice.

 All supervision takes place in a confidential and safe environment and our supervisors are accredited annually by the College of Mediators.